 2. Build a network of "Global Citizens" free from religious, political, and economic restrictions

-3. Expand the network across the world, establish a circle of friendship and work towards creating peaceful society.
+3. Expand the network across the world, establish a circle of friendship and work towards creating a peaceful society.

 Atlanta (USA), Australia, Bangladesh, Bhutan, Fiji, Hawaii, Hong Kong, India, Indonesia, Japan, Kiribati, Laos, Malaysia, Maldives, Mongolia, Nepal, New Zealand, Pakistan, Philippines, Russia, Singapore, Sri Lanka, Thailand, Vanuatu, Vietnam.